This article was originally published Jan. 13, 2021, and was updated twice May 4 to include the final decision and a response from Equine Canada.

-A sample taken from Nicole Walker, who was a member of the fourth-placed Canadian team and also finished fourth with Falco Van Spieveld in the individual final, tested positive for benzoylecgonine, a metabolite of cocaine, which is a prohibited substance under the WADA Prohibited Substance List.
-The sample was taken on Aug.
+A sample taken from Walker, who was a member of the fourth-placed Canadian team and also finished fourth with Falco Van Spieveld in the individual final, tested positive for benzoylecgonine, a metabolite of cocaine, which is a prohibited substance under the WADA Prohibited Substance List.
+The sample was taken Aug.
 7, the day of the team final in Lima.

 In its decision on Dec.
-11, 2019, the Panam Sports Disciplinary Commission disqualified Walker’s individual result obtained on Aug.
+11, 2019, the Panam Sports Disciplinary Commission disqualified Walker’s individual result obtained Aug.
 7 and 9, 2019, and her results from Aug.
 6 and 7, 2019, were replaced with those of the fourth Canadian team member for the team final, meaning that Argentina earned a team quota place for the 2020 Tokyo Olympic Games.